slurmulon/bach/README.md

 ### Play

-Because `warble` supports references, it requires a mechanism for specifying which list of measures or `Loops` should be used for playing the track.
+Because `warble` supports references, it requires a mechanism for specifying which data should be used for playing the track.
+You can think of `Play` as your main method or default export.

 In other words, you need to tell it which values should be made available to the `warble` interpreter.

-You can think of `Play` as your main method or default export.
+Any `Elements` that aren't being referenced or used will be **ignored** during compilation.

 ```
+:Ignored  = [1 -> Chord('D2min6'), 1 -> Chord('A2min9')]
-:Song = [1 -> Chord('C2Maj7'), 1 -> Chord('A2Maj7')]
+:Utilized = [1 -> Chord('C2Maj7'), 1 -> Chord('A2Maj7')]

-!Play :Song
+!Play :Utilized
 ```

 Only one `!Play` definition is allowed per track file.